Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/9-analytics-middle-tier/user-guide/collections/core-view-collection/studentinternetaccessdim-view-experimental.md

 ## Usage Notes

-❌ Not available for Data Standard 2.2, as the underlying entities were added in Data Standard 3.

-⚠️ As with many other views, this query relies on the Student's relationship with an EducationOrganization, via the `StudentEducationOrganization`  table in the ODS.
+As with many other views, this query relies on the Student's relationship with an EducationOrganization, via the `StudentEducationOrganization`  table in the ODS.
 Thus it is possible that the Student's InternetAccess could be recorded for the student's relationship